binipringle/crim-outline/index.md

 **Omission + Duty**

-Law/statute imposes duty when:
+Law/statute imposes duty when a person:
-- Certain status relationships (generally, there is a duty to care for children, elderly person.
-Might go as far as spouse.
-If -adult sibling, no duty to care.)
+- has a certain status relationship with the victim (i.e., child, elderly parent, maybe spouse; if adult sibling, no duty to care.)
-- Assumed contractual duty of care
+- assumed contractual duty of care
-- Voluntarily assumed duty of care
+- voluntarily assumed duty of care
-- Person creates risk of harm to another
+- creates risk of harm to another

 **MPC Section 2.01 (3)** Omission as Basis of Liability